 Zitting encourages boards to put tools in place to monitor the metrics that guide their decisions.
-Once a process is established, they can utilize robotics and robot data automation to bring them data in real time – elevating those insight to the board level.
+Once an effective process and compliance organizational structure is established, they can use machine learning and automation to deliver data in real time – elevating those insights to the board level.

 Throughout, board members should continue to educate themselves on GRC issues, particularly related to digital transformation.
 "I think that we will see a greater demand for board members who have an understanding of emerging technology so they can effectively challenge management and actually ensure that they're fulfilling their fiduciary responsibilities," said Clark.

 "The space is moving so fast, you can quite quickly get left behind," said Debrie.